scanny/python-pptx/docs/user/install.rst

 * Python 2.6 or 2.7
 * lxml
-* Python Imaging Library (PIL)
+* Pillow

 Currently |pp| requires Python 2.6 or 2.7.
 Support for earlier versions is not planned as it complicates future support for Python 3.x, but if you have a compelling need please reach out via the mailing list.
-Support for Python 3.x is underway and should be out shortly.
+Support for Python 3.x is on the roadmap.